 Additionally, the following rules apply:

-Class should be named in mixed case; for instance Exp
+Class should be named in mixed case; for instance Exp,

-etc. This
+StringExp, TempMap, InterferenceGraph etc. This

 also applies to class templates.

-.
+public members like_this.
 No upper case

 letters, and words are separated by an underscore.

-and protected
+private and protected members

-.
+like_this_.
 It is extremely convenient to have a special

 convention for private and